ShobhitDubey0729/ShobhitDubey0729.github.io/index.md

                 </div>
                 <div class="col-md-8">
                     <p>
-                        Hari Shrawgi is an MTech AI student at the Indian Institute of Science where he is working to improve the theoretical foundations of deep learning.
-He got interested in ML during his under-graduation, doing extensive applied research which led to five research publications.
-Working on sensitive applied domains such as biomedicine and gene-editing, he realized the need for trustworthy and explainable AI.
-This need underpins his research goal - to develop theory that can lead to more trustworthy AI models.
-In his free time, he loves saving virtual worlds in video games.
+                        Shobhit is an MTech AI student at the Indian Institute of Science where he is working to resuce the word error rate(WER) for speech-to-text applications and implement Federated learning for on-dive personalization.
+He got interested in ML during his UPSC(union Public Service Commission preparation).
                     </p>
                 </div>
             </div>